HPE Application Lifecycle Management

 Replace it with an IP address.

 Alternatively, in Site Administration, click the Site Configuration tab.
 Then edit BASE_REPOSITORY_PATH and change the default repository location.
-For more information, see HP Software Self-solve knowledge base article KM189843.
+For more information, see HPE Software Self-solve knowledge base article KM189843.

 Unsupported databases: When installing ALM on an unsupported database, a license validation error occurs.
-For more information, see HP Software Self-solve knowledge base article HP Software Self-solve knowledge base article KM02307970
+For more information, see HPE Software Self-solve knowledge base article KM02307970

-Note: Installing ALM on an unsupported environment is not recommended or supported by HP.
+Note: Installing ALM on an unsupported environment is not recommended or supported by HPE.

 Antivirus software installed on a client machine may interfere with the deployment of client ALM files.
 Deployment may slow down significantly.